 The styling curves and lines have remained the same since the 2013 model because why will you change something that is already good?

-Similar to its pure Ninja elder cousin, the Ninja ZX-10R, the 300 gets floating-style windscreen that is bolted on together with the mirror to give out a picture of clean and elegance.
+Similar to its pure Ninja elder cousin, the Ninja ZX-10R, the 300 gets a floating-style windscreen that is bolted on together with the mirror to give out a picture of clean and elegance.
 Going even further in the bloodline, the 300 gets its ventilation holes in the fairing from the Ninja ZX14R.
 Apart from a visual extravagance, it is also a functional unit that delivers excellent heat management properties; surely designed in some science lab this one.

 The 2017 model will feature the same four-stroke, parallel-twin, liquid-cooled, 296cc engine that has been running since 2013.
 It is the perfect learner- requirements to give the new generation of bikers a nice push into the motorcycling world.
-Being pinned within the frame, it keeps the mass centralized and thereby making the bike feel agile and nimble.
+Being pinned within the frame, it keeps the mass centralised and thereby making the bike feel agile and nimble.

 The digital fuel injected unit is capable of churning out a healthy 38.5bhp at 11000rpm, with peak torque 28 Nm delivered at 10000rpm.
 This is a high revving engine which can max at an astonishing 13000 rpm tuned to deliver strong low- and mid-range torque.
 It is a highly responsive and a reactive power mill that rewards the rider into being very engaging to extract every ounce of power from it.

 Taking innovation from the elder siblings, the 300’s engine makes use of Fine-Atomising Injectors and dual throttle valves to have precise control of air intake which results in achieving linear throttle response across the rpm range.
 The engine is water-cooled, making it quieter and a device called Kawasaki Air-Management System (KAMS) throws the hot metal air down rather than towards the rider.
 The oil sump gets cooling fins to keep the heat down and dissipates waste heat efficiently.
-Aluminium cylinders make use of friction-reducing T-treatment instead of the outdated heavy iron sleeve and helps in keeping the engine cooler than before.
+Aluminium cylinders make use of friction-reducing T-treatment instead of the outdated heavy iron sleeve and help in keeping the engine cooler than before.

 |Bore/ Stroke mm||62/49|